-To improve the texture of the tofu for stir frying, you need to remove the excess liquid.
-To do this, I wrap it in kitchen paper and microwave it for 1 ½ minutes at 600W.
+Before stir frying tofu, you need to remove the excess liquid.
+Rather than pressing the tofu (which takes time), I wrap it with kitchen paper and microwave it for 1 ½ minutes at 600W.

 Fry the tofu separately

-Next, we stir fry the tofu on its own.
-This allows it to become crispy and turn a beautiful golden colour.
-By cooking it separately, the fat and liquids from the other ingredients won't interfere with the browning process of the tofu.
+For this recipe, I like to stir fry the tofu on its own.
+This allows it to become crispy and turn a beautiful golden colour without interference from the fats and liquids from the other ingredients.

-I then remove it from the pan and set it aside so that it stays beautiful and doesn't become overcooked!
+Remove it from the pan and set it aside so that it stays beautiful and doesn't break or become overcooked!

-Using the same pan, I fry the pork belly until it's sealed on both sides and add the sliced goya.
-Simply stir fry them together for a few minutes.
+Using the same pan, fry the pork belly until it's sealed on both sides and add the sliced goya.
+Stir fry them together for 2-3 minutes.

-Then you can add the tofu back in with a pinch of salt and pepper.
+Next, add the tofu back in with a pinch of salt and pepper and mix.